BerkeleyHCI/PolymorphicBlocks/getting-started.md

 ### Deeper Inspection
 One major benefit of this HDL-based design flow is the design automation that is encapsulated in the libraries.
 Here, we were able to place down a buck converter - a non-trivial subcircuit - with just one line of code.
-The library writer has done the hard work of figuring out how to size the capacitors and inductors, and wrapped it into this neat `BuckConverter` block.
+The library writer has done the hard work of figuring out how to size the capacitors and inductors, and wrapped it into this neat `VoltageRegulator` block.

 You may want to inspect the results.
 In the IDE, you can hover over the output line and see that it is at 3.3v ±4.47%.